The molecules we study in the lab. Metabolite-sensing arrest peptides, antimicrobial peptides and antibiotics.

 Structural basis for the specific recognition of L-ornithine by a SpeFL–70S complex. a, Transverse section of a cryo-EM density map of the SpeFL–70S complex, with the SpeFL peptide and tRNA in turquoise. b, Cryo-EM density and molecular model of SpeFL. c, Binding pocket formed by the ribosome (white) and SpeFL (turquoise), with a single L-ornithine molecule (orange) surrounded by solvent molecules (red) fitted into the cryo-EM density.

-Biochemical and structural studies have shown that interactions between nascent peptides and the ribosome that induce translational arrest do so by impairing tRNA accommodation, peptide bond formation or peptide release.
-However, the arrest code dictating whether a given nascent peptide is prone to inhibiting its own synthesis is yet to be elucidated, the range of metabolites that can be sensed by the nascent peptide is unknown and the molecular bases of the arrest mechanism itself are only partially understood.
-As a result, we are developing high-throughput tools to systematically address these issues on an unprecedented scale.
+This and earlier studies have also shown that arrest peptides block translation by interfering with key aspects of ribosome function, such as tRNA accommodation, peptide bond formation or peptide release.
+However, the arrest code that determines whether a given nascent peptide is likely to inhibit its own synthesis remains to be elucidated, the range of metabolites that can be detected by the nascent peptide is unknown, and the molecular basis of metabolite sensing by the ribosome is only just beginning to be understood.

 Ribosome inhibition by antimicrobial peptides.
 The insect-derived proline-rich antimicrobial peptide Onc112 inhibits bacterial protein synthesis by blocking and destabilizing the translation initiation complex.
 Other PrAMPs like Bac7, metalnikowin or pyrrhocoricin operate through a similar mechanism.